fabio-franco/liberty-test/README.txt

+## new repo to test a mirror of a public repo to a private repo

 After you generate a starter project, these instructions will help you with what to do next.

 The Open Liberty starter gives you a simple, quick way to get the necessary files to start building